marcoguerini/CONAN/README.md

 The counter narratives are written by an expert who is tasked with composing a suitable CN response to a given hate speech using the corresponding knowledge as much as possible.

 ## File description
-In the file [multi_target_KN_grounded_CN.csv](https://github.com/marcoguerini/CONAN/blob/master/multitarget_KN_grounded_CN.csv), each entry has four fields: hate speech, knowledge sentences, counter narrative, and target.
+Under the folder ```multitarget_KN_grounded_CN``` we provide the data in json and csv formats.
+In the files, each entry has four fields: hate speech, knowledge sentences, counter narrative, and target.

 ## Citation
 You can find further details in our paper: